How to Get in Soccer Shape

 Consider HIIT Exercises

 The concept behind high-intensity interval training is to work hard for shorter durations.
-Most HIIT routines last a little more than 10 minutes, but the intensity is substantially higher.
+Most HIIT routines last a little more than 15 minutes, but the intensity is substantially higher than other workout routines.

 HIIT can be beneficial for soccer because: